lmondada/dphil-thesis/content/01_intro/02_contributions.md

 **{{% reflink "chap:matching" %}}**.
 The main result is a runtime complexity bound independent of the number of patterns being matched, achieved using a one-off pre-computation.
-This is to our knowledge the first pattern matching algorithm for quantum circuits that does not depend on the number of patterns being matched.
-Whilst similar multi-pattern matching techniques have been explored in other domains such as RETE networks @Forgy1982 @Varro2013 @Ian2003 and computational biology @Danos2007 @Boutillier2017, no algorithm is known with provable sub-exponential worst-case complexity bounds.
-These results were published in @Mondada2024.
+This is to our knowledge the first pattern matching algorithm for quantum circuits that does not depend on the number of patterns.
+Whilst similar multi-pattern matching techniques have been explored in other domains such as RETE networks @Forgy1982 @Varro2013 @Ian2003 and computational biology @Danos2007 @Boutillier2017, no algorithm is known with provable sub-exponential worst-case complexity.
+These results were published in
+@Mondada2024.

 The proved complexity bound applies to computations with only linear values[^otherwisehard], of which quantum circuits are a special case.
 The result